davidjcastner/advanced-media-queries/README.md

 @import "/path/to/file/smart-media-queries";
 ```

-**(Optional) Including the CSS classes:** If you would like to have Smart Media Queries's CSS classes available along with the SCSS mixins include the following at the top of your SCSS code:
+**For SCSS Mixins and CSS classes:** Place a copy of `_smart-media.queries.scss` and `_smart-media.queries-classes.scss` in your project (they should be in the same directory).
+If you would like to have Smart Media Queries's CSS classes available along with the SCSS mixins include the following at the top of your SCSS code:

 ```scss
 // automatically includes "smart-media-queries",